dawud-b/FireSim/README.md

 ```bash
 firesim buildbitstream
 ```
-> The config only needs to be built once.
-Unless another config was built after the one you're using now, skip to infrasetup step.
+> This will usually run for well over 30 minutes with a new config.
+The config only needs to be built once unless its changed.
+If your using a config that was already built, skip this step.
 >
 > If encountering errors look at the [known buildbitstream errors.](#build-bitstream-errors)